The BEST Chocolate Chip Cookies

 Next, add your egg and a dessertspoonful of your flour mixture and beat until all of the egg has been incorporated.

-Dump in all of your flour and beat it on a low setting just briefly until it starts to clump together.
-Tip in your chocolate drops and beat a few times to just start to mix them in.
+Dump in all of your flour and beat it on a low setting briefly until it just starts to clump together.
+Add your chocolate drops and beat a few times to mix them in.

 Remove your mixer bowl and gently pull the dough together with your hands.

 Weigh out equal clumps of the cookie mixture; mine come in at about 67 grams each.
-Roll into balls and then refridgerate for at least 6 hours.
+Roll into balls and then refridgerate them for at least 6 hours, preferably overnight.

 Heat your oven and line your baking tray with greaseproof paper.
 Place your cookie balls about 3 inches apart.

 Bake your cookies immediately while they are still very cold.
-They should take about 13-15 minutes to bake in the centre of your pre-heated oven.
-They will still look slightly underdone in the middle when ready.
+They should take about 15 minutes to bake in the centre of your pre-heated oven.
+They should still look slightly underdone in the middle when ready.

-Leave the cookies on the baking tray for 10 minutes, they will continue to cook in the middle and set.
+Really important 👉🏻 Leave the cookies on the baking tray for 10 minutes so that they can continue to cook in the middle and set.
 Then remove them from the tray and onto a cooling rack.

 Storage